Once you make this easy Homemade Onion Gravy with Red Wine, it will soon become your favourite.

 I know you are probably thinking, is this REALLY necessary?
 YES!

 Have you ever tried a French pissaladiere pizza?
 A wonderful pizza topped with caramelized onions and olives.
-Just might be my favourite pizza of all.
-Even french onion soup needs some great slow cooked onions.
+It just might be my favourite pizza of all.
+Even French onion soup needs some great slow-cooked onions.

 Step One: You start by thinly slicing the onions (while trying not to cry).
 Using a heavy-bottomed skillet, heat some olive oil over medium-high heat.
 Cook for about 10 minutes or so to get them soft and translucent (mixing often).